walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 Garden Building.
 Winners will be notified and are encouraged to attend.
 1. Items are entered for display at your own risk.
 Our building is locked overnight and security is provided but not guaranteed.
 1. All entries are to remain in place until 9:00 p.m.
-Saturday, August 10th.
+Saturday, August 14th.
 Items may be picked up between 9:00 p.m. and 10:00 p.m.
 Saturday, or from 10:00 a.m. to 1:00 p.m.
-on Sunday, August 11th.
+on Sunday, August 15th.
 Please bring your receipts when you pick up your items.
 Prizes not picked up at these times will be forfeited.
-1. Due to the change in our pass policy, Addison County Field Days is sponsoring premiums in the Home and Garden Departments for the top 3 scores in each class, not including those who win another prize.
+1. Addison County Field Days is sponsoring
+2. premiums in the Home and Garden Departments for the top 3 scores in each class, not including those who win another prize.

 ## DEPARTMENT: HG 1-HANDICRAFTS